From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Rethinking DLM Adaptation from AR: to Where, and How?

+We analyze the advantages from several aspects: either from training, from inference, and also from the perspective of adaptation from AR models.

+\paragraph{Training advantages: stabler training at longer sequences.} AR models excel at long-sequence reasoning, yet most diffusion LLMs still operate at modest context lengths (e.g., LLaDA~\cite{llada}=1K, Dream~\cite{dream}=512), raising the question of how sequence length impacts DLM training.
+We therefore pretrain Full-Sequence Masked Diffusion and Block-Diffusion under identical corpora at 1K/2K/4K/8K sequence lengths and compare their training losses (Figure~\ref{fig:seq_loss}).
+For fair comparison, we adjust batchsize accordingly with sequence length to ensure that each training iteration consumes the same number of tokens.
+As context grows, the full-sequence model exhibits increasingly large loss oscillations, whereas Block-Diffusion remains consistently stable.
+Notably, at long lengths the block-diffusion loss is also lower, suggesting that longer contexts provide tangible generation benefits when the training dynamics are well-conditioned.

+We hypothesize the instability of masked Full-Sequence Diffusion stems from the combinatorial explosion of the masking space: as sequence length increases, (i) \textit{the number of masked tokens per step can vary drastically}, and (ii) \textit{the effective decoding/denoising orders proliferate, complicating optimization}~\cite{kim2025trainworstplanbest}.
+In contrast, Block-Diffusion constrains the space by fixing a constant block size, which regularizes the denoising schedule, preserves left-to-right structure, and stabilizes gradients, thereby enabling long-sequence advantages to manifest in masked DLMs.

-\begin{itemize} \item \textbf{Block-Diffusion enables the use of KV-Cache.} Different from full-sequence diffusion where the whole sequence has to pass through the model together for each inference step, Block-Diffusion keeps previous tokens fixed while only performs decoding in the last block of the generated tokens.
-Thus it could re-use the KV-Cache from previous block generations and only the last block to be generated needs to be passed into the model, reducing significant inference costs. \item \textbf{Block-Diffusion is not limiting fast inference.} In practice, though Block-Diffusion has designated the causal (left-to-right) block generation sequence, the use of bidirectional attention within the last generating block enables parallel token-decoding.
+\paragraph{Inference advantages: KV-Cache reuse.} Different from Full-Sequence Diffusion where the whole sequence has to pass through the model together for each inference step, Block-Diffusion keeps previous tokens fixed while only performs decoding in the last block of the generated tokens.
+Thus it could re-use the KV-Cache from previous block generations and only the last block to be generated needs to be passed into the model, reducing significant inference costs.
+Besides, though Block-Diffusion has designated the causal (left-to-right) block generation sequence, the use of bidirectional attention within the last generating block still enables parallel token-decoding.
 In practice, we use the $blocksize$ of 32 tokens (larger than previous same-scale DLMs~\cite{sdar}) to tap the speed potential of the proposed model to the full.